evangelospafilis/lab42open/_pages/people_alex_loukas.md

 My research interests span extremophile organims, adaptations, adaptation prediction, biological database development, human disease, disease genes, microRNAs, data analysis and data/text mining.

-I joined the Lab in March 2023 in the fascinating project [CCMRI](http://ccmri.hcmr.gr/) which aims to link microbial processes to ecosystem function.
+I joined the Lab in March 2023 in the fascinating project [CCMRI](http://ccmri.hcmr.gr/) which aims to harvest the metagenomic records pertaining to Climate Change and offer researchers with a web-based notification service when relevant records become available.

 ## Brief CV